bootdotdev/blog/content/education/problem-of-incentives-in-education.md

 * Prepare students for a job
 * Care how much students earn in their first job

-### FreeCodeCamp

-FreeCodeCamp is unique on this list - they're totally free!
-That said, that doesn't mean the creators and maintainers don't have an incentive structure.
-There is always an incentive mechanism, even if it's not obvious.

-#### Likely incentivized to:

-* Keep costs extremely low
-* Monetize users indirectly (for example via ads, data mining, or something else)
-* Prioritize traffic and engagement over learning outcomes

-#### Not likely incentivized to:

-* Prepare students for a job

 ### Udemy

 Udemy is a marketplace, they don't create their own content, instead they allow creators to publish their work on the platform and then Udemy takes a cut.